pyeventsourcing/eventsourcing/docs/topics/process.rst

 Actor framework
 ---------------

-Using the Python ``multiprocessing`` library is one way to deploy the application process system.
-Alternatively, an Actor framework could be used to start and monitor operating system processes running the process applications, and send prompt messages directly, removing the need for a publish-subscribe service.
+An Actor framework could be used to start and monitor operating system processes running the process applications.
+Prompts could be sent directly, removing the need for a publish-subscribe service.
 Because notifications are pulled from notification logs, we don't need to worry about resending messages after a crash.
 Actors could usefull send error messages.
 An Actor framework would also provide a way to run multiple processes on